Research and Development Credit

 Procedures to Claim the Credit

-You may download Schedule K-53 to claim the research and development credit.
+You may download Schedule K-53 (tax year 2022 and prior) or Schedule K-53 (tax year 2023 and after) to claim the research and development credit.
 This schedule must be completed and submitted with the income tax return.
 You may also call the Department of Revenue voice mail system at 785-296-4937 to request Schedule K-53.
 You will be asked to give your name, address, phone number and form(s) you desire.
 Please allow two weeks for delivery of your forms.